 British Protectorate

-Under the direction of Rarotongan chief Makea Takau Ariki, the Cook Islands were constituted a British Protectorate in 1888.
+Under the direction of Rarotongan chief Makea Takau Ariki, the Cook Islands were constituted as a British Protectorate in 1888.
 Under their protectorate, the Cook Islands were protected by British law and subject to British laws even as they stayed self-governing.
 This went on until 1901, when New Zealand acquired the islands and turned them into a dependency.
-Changes in governmental institutions and property ownership under this new government profoundly impacted Cook Islanders' way of life.
+Changes in governmental institutions and property ownership under this new government profoundly impacted the Cook Islanders' way of life.
 Political and cultural movements supporting self-government and the preservation of traditional culture emerged.

 Early Settlement

-With the entrance of these Polynesian immigrants, a period of time when distinct tribes would establish themselves on the several islands comprising the Cook Islands began.
+With the entrance of these Polynesian immigrants, a period when distinct tribes would establish themselves on the several islands comprising the Cook Islands began.
 Early residents carried with them a civilization based on farming, fishing, and building complex stone constructions called marae.

 Missionary Influence